 Yes we can.
 It is your vehicle and therefore your choice where you choose to get it repaired.
-We happen to be approved for 90% of UK insurance companies but if we are not approved for your insurance company, we can still repair your vehicle, collect/deliver and provide a courtesy car free of charge (if applicable).
+We happen to be approved for 90% of UK insurance companies but if we are not approved for your insurance company, we can still repair your vehicle, collect/deliver and provide a replacement vehicle (if applicable).

 What do I need to do before I bring my vehicle in for repairs?

 Try to clean your vehicle before it comes into us so that our assessor can easily see all of the damage which is to be estimated and repaired.
 Remove as many personal belongings as possible as we do not accept any liability for missing items.
 Please ensure that your locking wheel nut is available (if applicable).
 Please remove any dash cams.
 If you are having a replacement vehicle, we must see your driving licence.

 Will you use genuine parts when you repair my vehicle?

 Yes, as a rule, we only fit genuine Volkswagen, Audi, SEAT and Skoda parts.
 Rigorous vehicle tests have demonstrated that using the correct genuine parts for your vehicle minimises the damage sustained during a collision and thus significantly reduces your repair costs.
 However, we can access and fit quality non-genuine parts for you if you are looking to keep your repair costs down.

 Can I use the replacement vehicle for holidays, courses or extended travel?

 No; unless it's agreed at the outset that the duration of repairs would be for a period beyond your expected return date.
 None of our vehicles can leave the UK.